Statement on Climate Change

-- Coastal Land Use Planning and Building Standards: The Hartford is concerned with the trends in hurricane activity, as discussed above.
+Coastal Land Use Planning and Building Standards: The Hartford is concerned with the trends in hurricane activity, as discussed above.
 The Hartford is equally concerned, however, with non-storm factors that may determine the actual losses from hurricane events.
-Research has consistently demonstrated that the principal factor underlying the rapid increase in economic and insurance losses from hurricanes continues to be the build-up of population and property-values in hurricane exposed areas of the country4.
+Research has consistently demonstrated that the principal factor underlying the rapid increase in economic and insurance losses from hurricanes continues to be the build-up of population and property values in hurricane exposed areas of the country.
 Consequently, land use planning, building code standards and building code enforcement will be of critical importance to protect life and property from cyclones.

-- Price Flexibility: To ensure that individual decision-making properly reflect risks to the policyholder and to society, it will become increasingly important that regulators recognize the insurance industry's need to set prices on the basis of (i) the actuarial costs of the insurance, (ii) the risk associated with coverage provided and (iii) the uncertainty surrounding an insurance company's knowledge of the underlying risk5.
+Price Flexibility: To ensure that individual decision-making properly reflects risks to the policyholder and to society, it will become increasingly important that regulators recognize the insurance industry's need to set prices on the basis of (i) the actuarial costs of the insurance, (ii) the risk associated with coverage provided and (iii) the uncertainty surrounding an insurance company's knowledge of the underlying risk.
 Absent this fair-market pricing, the uncertainty created by climate change may lead to a contraction in coverage.

 V. Investment and Risk

 The foregoing discussion has focused primarily on the climate change-related risks to which The Hartford is exposed through the sale of insurance products.
-As a diversified financial services company with $406 billion in total assets under management as of June 30, 2007, The Hartford is exposed to both climate change-related risks and opportunities in its capacity as an investor.
+As a diversified financial services company, The Hartford is exposed to both climate change-related risks and opportunities in its capacity as an investor.

-The Hartford's general account investment portfolio holds predominately fixed-income assets.
-Therefore, its primary risks are credit-related: corporate and sovereign debt obligations, commercial real estate mortgage loans, and a variety of asset-backed fixed-income securities.
-Nonetheless, the global and regional consequences of climate change can play a role in our evaluation of the creditworthiness of specific issuers and industries.
+The Hartford's general account investment portfolio holds predominantly fixed-income assets.
+Therefore, its primary risks are credit-related: corporate and sovereign debt obligations, commercial real estate mortgage loans, and a variety of other fixed-income securities.
+Nonetheless, the global and regional consequences of climate change play a role in our evaluation of the creditworthiness of specific issuers and industries.
 Risk (and opportunity) factors include the following:

 - Changes in regulatory regimes (e.g., emissions controls, technology mandates);

-- Changes in supply and demand for fuel (e.g., coal, oil, natural gas);
+- Changes in supply/demand characteristics for fuel (e.g., coal, oil, natural gas);

 - Advances in low-carbon technology and renewable energy development; and